Dermatology-Based UV Calculator

 How Long Does It Take to Tan in UV 3, 4, 5, 6, 7 or 8?

-Safe tanning time = roughly 75% of your burn time (staying under your Minimal Erythemal Dose).
+Lower-exposure window = roughly 75% of your estimated burn threshold (staying under 1 Minimal Erythemal Dose).
+Educational upper limit — not a target.
 Use the calculator below for your exact UV index & skin type, or jump to the chart for a full UV 1–11 breakdown.

 Can You Tan in UV 3, 4, 5, 6, 7, or 8?

-Quick answer (fair / olive skin, safe tan time)
+Quick answer (fair / olive skin, lower-exposure estimate)

 UVType IType IIType IIIType IVType VType VI